 These are the three financial statements you should focus your attention on:

-For purposes of this article, I will assume that you know how to read and analyze each of the three financial statements, as this could be a rather lengthy explanation, which is better suited for a separate article.
+For purposes of this article, I will assume that you know how to read and analyze each of the three financial statements, as this is a rather lengthy explanation, which can be understood by reading the articles linked above.

-Some of the other numbers you may need from these financial statements include debt numbers to calculate the return on investing capital.
+Some of the other numbers you may need from these financial statements include debt numbers to calculate the return on invested capital (ROIC).
 You will also need liability and asset numbers to assess the debt levels within the company.
-One website I use to scrape numbers from the financial statements is Macrotrends, but I always make sure to check the official financial statements for accuracy.

 The section following the financial statements section is called the "notes to consolidated financial statements."
 This section is basically a glossary of sorts for all of the terms used by management in the financial statements.
-It basically describes what management means when they use a particular word.
 This section also includes supplemental information to the financial statements, which help to explain certain line items more in detail.

 From an investors perspective, the rest of the 10-K annual report is filled with information of little use, including lots of legal jargon and repetition.
 Therefore, as an investor, it's best to focus on the below sections:

 I am not suggesting that you avoid reading other sections on a 10-K annual report.
 What I am suggesting, however, is that you use the above sections to assess whether a company requires further study.
-Time is limited, so to best understand a company and come to a decision on whether a company is worthwhile investing in, or looking into further after more analysis, I would recommend following the general guidelines taught in this article.
+Time is limited, so to best understand a company and come to a decision on whether a company is worthwhile investing in, I would recommend following the general guidelines taught in this article.

-In the end, if you continue to practice reading through different annual reports of companies from different industries and sizes, you will be able to make more informed and confident investment decisions.
-As you read through more and more 10-K annual reports, you will develop your own habits and will know what information to look for in the companies you're analyzing.
+In the end, if you continue to practice reading through different annual reports of companies from different industries and sizes, you'll be able to make more informed and confident investment decisions.
+As you read through more and more 10-K annual reports, you'll also develop your own habits, areas of competencies, and will know what information to look for in the companies you're analyzing.

 Disclaimer: No positions in Advanced Micro Devices (NASDAQ: AMD).
 AMD is only used in this article as an example based on a recently reviewed 10-K annual report.
 This is not an analysis of AMD.